The Best Word of Mouth Strategies We’ve HeardJune 29, 2022 2022-09-23 15:05

-You’ve probably heard of Penn & Teller – the famous comedic act world-wide known.
+You’ve probably heard of Penn & Teller – the famous comedic act.
 If you buy tickets to their show, you’re expecting a spectacle.
-So the show itself, while amazing, doesn’t exceed expectations, which is the key to WOM marketing.
+So the show itself, while excellent, doesn’t exceed expectations, which is the key to WOM marketing.

 So, what do they do?
-At the end of every show, the magicians run up the centre aisle of the theatre and wait in the foyer to greet their fans.
+At the show’s end, the magicians run up the centre aisle of the theatre and wait in the foyer to greet their fans.

 They take photos with their fans, shake their hands and answer questions.
 Each night 200 people leave with a story to tell.
 As a result, Penn & Teller are the longest-running headline act in Vegas history!

 WOM strategies are used worldwide.